usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card can be used to authenticate the cardholder in a physical access control environment.

-The three levels of authentication assurance for physical access, referred to as the Physical Assurance Level (PAL), are defined as:
+The three levels of authentication assurance for physical access are defined as:

-PAL1
-: Formerly SOME confidence in the asserted identity's validity (weakest).
+SOME confidence in the asserted identity's validity (weakest).

-PAL2
-: Formerly HIGH confidence in the asserted identity's validity.
+HIGH confidence in the asserted identity's validity.

-PAL3
-: Formerly VERY HIGH confidence in the asserted identity's validity (strongest).
+VERY HIGH confidence in the asserted identity's validity (strongest).

-Selection of the PAL **SHALL** be made in accordance with the applicable policies for a facility’s security level [[RISK-MGMT-FACILITIES]](../_Appendix/references.md#ref-RISK-MGMT-FACILITIES).
+The selection of authentication assurance levels **SHALL** be made in accordance with the applicable policies for a facility’s security level [[RISK-MGMT-FACILITIES]](../_Appendix/references.md#ref-RISK-MGMT-FACILITIES).
 Additional guidelines for the selection and use of PIV authentication mechanisms for facility access can be found in NIST [[SP 800-116]](../_Appendix/references.md#ref-SP-800-116).

 The PIV-supported authentication mechanisms for physical access control systems are summarized in [Table 6-1](authentication.md#table-6-1).
 An authentication mechanism that is